Foreign policy shapes regional elections in eastern Germany – DW – 08/19/2024

 While the conservative Christian Democratic Union (CDU) and the Christian Social Union (CSU), at the federal level largely support the government's actions in Ukraine, two parties that have recently gained strength in the east are opposed to the arms deliveries and are in favor of negotiations with Russia: The right-wing populist Alternative for Germany (AfD) and the Sahra Wagenknecht Alliance (BSW), a populist party that blends left-leaning economic policies with conservative migration and pro-Russian foreign policy initiatives.

 Sahra Wagenknecht, the former Left Party politician who founded the BSW at the beginning of the year, has made the most of this position.
-The BSW is polling at around 20% in Thuringia.
-This means that the party could have an important say in the government after the election.
+The BSW is polling at around 20% in Thuringia and so the party could have an important say in the government after the election.

 In an interview with Deutschlandfunk radio, Sahra Wagenknecht said in July: "The elections in the east are also a referendum on war and peace."
 In other words, whoever supports Ukraine, the country being attacked is in favor of war.
 According to Wagenknecht, her voters are expecting her to ensure that the risk of war in Germany does not increase.